osamasu/ADOBE-LIBRARY/README.md

 # ADOBE-LIBRARY
 ## Adobe Library is a Very Very Simplified By DB Contains Some Redunduncy And Less Normalization Or Architicture Because is a Small project For University . - Library Management System
 ## Note: import Database That Exist in DB Folder With Name => Adobelibrary
+## Note: The CSS is written By My Partner Of Project Called { Ahmed Ali }

 # ------------------------------------------------------------